 Eating & cooking: The hole plant is edible the stem bulb and leaves despite its strong scent, wild garlic has a much mellower taste than the conventional shop brought garlic we know.

-Unique Characteristics Strong garlic aroma, mild garlic taste, a perennial that survives the harshest of winters
+Strong garlic aroma, mild garlic taste.
+A perennial that survives the harshest of winter.

 |April – June.|